-Job poaching occurs when one company recruits an employee away from a competing company.
-Job poaching increases competition for top talent and helps skilled employees increase their earnings and career potential.
-No-poaching agreements may violate antitrust laws by eliminating competition.
+- Employee poaching refers to the practice of one company recruiting an employee from a competing company.
+This process can enhance competition for top talent and provide opportunities for skilled employees to increase their earnings and career potential.

-What to do when your employees are being poached?
+- What should a company do when their employees are being poached?

-In general, poaching employees from a competitor is legal, but it may be viewed as unethical.
-There are a few circumstances that can leave the poacher in legal trouble if they request sensitive information from the employee.
+- Generally, poaching employees from a competitor is legal.
+However, it can be seen as unethical, and there are circumstances where the poacher can get into legal trouble, such as if they request sensitive information from the employee.

 - What are the options when dealing with non-compete issues?